 Geographic Information Science (GIS)

 Maps were always an integral part of our childhood.
 Perhaps my dad being a computer scientist at the largest mapping software company in the world had something to do with it… When I entered college, I began to see the amazing utility maps could provide to my ocean research.
-I took classes in GIS and began to LOVE the power of mapping.
+I took classes in GIS and fell in love with the power of mapping.

 GIS is not my primary field or my end goal as a scientist.
 GIS is, however, a fantastic tool I intend to use for the rest of my career.
 Through my skills in mapping, I have been able to work at incredible places including the National Center for Atmospheric Research (my current job), Orsted energy (Danish offshore wind energy), and ESRI (for a quick and fantastic summer internship)

 In summer 2021, I had the opportunity to aid a project to map the impacts of urban oil drilling on health in East LA.
 This project was funded via the Center for Diverse Leadership in Science at UCLA, and aimed to educate members of the Esparanza community on the utility of GIS while allowing them to analyze the climate injustice facing their community.

 If it is not obvious from the theme of the rest of my blog, I am completely in love with tutoring and outreach to scientific minds young and old.

 At NCAR I demoed for Super Science Saturday in November of 2018.
 While at UCSB I presented for World GIS day in November 2017, speaking to local elementary schools in Santa Barbara about mapping and how we can apply it to our oceans.